The Maine Antique

 Another web site that has a review of the Fawcett's Toy Museum.
 Link

 Amy Sinclair of New England Cable News interviews John and tours the Toy Musuem.
+For best results view this video in the smaller size.
+Enlarged images are unclear.
 Click here for a link to the short video that ran in December 2007.

 Michael Barrier, author of HOLLYWOOD CARTOONS, is a scholarly researcher on the history and art of early animation.
 He recently visited Fawcett's Antique Toy Museum and posted this observation.
 Here is a link to his web site.